Yttrium-tYcLief/sod-guides/enclave/boss1.md

 {: .important .fs-3}
 Previously, it was worth it to try and pull him far away so that you'd get free damage on him as he ran over to transition from phase 1 to 2.
 However, his movement speed was silently buffed during launch week and it's no longer worth doing this.
 You lose far more damage trying to position him in the first place than you gain by damaging him for those few seconds for free, and it also forces all of your DPS to adjust to new positions rather than allowing them to set up in those positions in the first place.
 Prior to that change, you'd gain 20-30 seconds of free damage; now you gain like 5, and he outruns melee so your damage is halved during those 5 too.

-{: .highlight .fs-4}
+{: .highlight .fs-5}
-Balnazzar has an 8 minute berserk timer that acts as a soft DPS check for this fight.
+> Balnazzar has a 10 minute berserk timer that acts as a soft DPS check for this fight.
+>
+> {: .new-title .fs-3}
+> > NEW - Changed 4/14/25
+> >
+> > This berserk timer was increased on 4/14/25, previously 8 minutes.

 ### Phase 1
 Begins at 100%, ends at 70%.